Im Frieden dein, o Herre mein: Melodies

-From 1530, the hymn was associated with a melody attributed to Wolfgang Dachstein.
+From 1530, "Im Frieden dein, o Herre mein" was associated with a melody attributed to Wolfgang Dachstein.
 The tune has an element often found in Strasbourg melodies, a rhythm of long–short–short–long, here used for the short lines.
 The first two long lines begin with a long note, followed by a sequence of equally short notes, ending on two long notes.
 The first line begins with the lowest note and rises a fourth, step by step.
 The other short lines have similar patterns, such as the equal lines which begin the second and third section, moving a fourth downward.
 The last section begins an octave higher than the second ends, a feature often found in contemporary Strasbourg melodies, especially by Matthäus Greiter, sometimes accentuating a bar form's abgesang.
 The last line, beginning like the first line, is the only one which has a melisma.
 In Dachstein's composition, it stresses the last word by dotted notes, rising to an octave above the first note.
 The stressed word in the first stanza is gesehen (seen) and in the second Volke (people, meaning Israel).
 Shortly before the end of the melisma, a ligature typical for German melodies of the 16th century moves around (umspielt) the second to last note, then released to the key note.
 While it is usually difficult to find a relation between words and music in strophic texts, it can be assumed that peace is expressed by the calm movement, up and down in symmetry.
 The last rising line might even be experienced as an expression of a vision of God (Gottesschau), although it seems unlikely that the composer had that in mind.

 The long and complex last line is difficult for congregational singing, and later versions therefore often abbreviate the melisma, in various ways.
 An 1899 hymnal for Alsace-Lorraine has a version with only the ligature before the end, the version in today's hymnals.
 However, the first publication of Spitta's text came with Dachstein's melody.